Last Updated on

 - Babies who are 6 months and above should have frequent small meals instead of big meals thrice a day.

-- Ensure that your baby who is above six months of age stays hydrated.
+- If your baby is above six months of age, make sure he stays hydrated.
 Offer him different types of fluids.
 These can include water, milk, broth, and fresh fruit juice made with slightly warm water.

 These are just some general guidelines you should follow if your child is down with a cold or cough.
 However, if there are symptoms like wheezing or ear pain, then it is best to consult a doctor immediately as it can be an ear infection or something more serious.
 Also, do not introduce any new foods when your baby is ill as these can aggravate the symptoms or cause allergies, worsening the matters.
 Consult your doctor if your child’s condition doesn’t improve over a couple of days.
 Since dehydration is a possibility because of infections, so keep an eye on your child, note these early signs to ensure you can get your child the help he needs immediately.